Skip to main content

 associate common session parameters with the peer.
 For example,

-in a data center, BGP sessions with a Top of Rack (ToR) device
+in a data center, BGP sessions with a ToR device could have

 In a data center fabric, it is often useful to know whether a peer is